abdullah-abunada/spa-bulma-rtl/README.md

 # DEPRECATED

-Main Bulma package is going to support RTL in next release, so this fork is not maintained by me anymore.
+Bulma 0.9.0 supports RTL, so this fork is not maintained anymore.

 # Bulma-RTL